 Sophrosyne was one of the "eudaimonia" or "good spirits," who escaped Pandora'"s box, as seen in this pre-Raphaelite style painting J.W.
 Waterhouse (1849-1917)

-In Greek myth, Sophrosyne was one of the so-called "eudaimonia," or "good spirits," who, along with Pistis (Trust), escaped from Pandora's box when she opened it.
+In Greek myth, Sophrosyne was one of the so-called "Eudaimonia," or "Good Spirits," who, along with Pistis (Trust), escaped from Pandora's box when she opened it.
 Aristotle, in his Nichomachean Ethics, commented on the notion of eudaimonia, defining it as "living well and doing well."
+Perhaps a better definition for the present-day would be "purpose."
 Another mythological deity, the foundational goddess Themis, who was one of the original Greek Titans birthed through the union of Ouranos (Uranus, or Sky) and Gaia (Earth), manifests the qualities of Sophrosyne in her aspect of what the Greeks called "divine order."

 I have long enjoyed going to the Online Etymology Dictionary (that other O.E.D.), to find the ultimate sources of words, all the way back to their P-I-E (Proto-Indo-European) roots.
 Here, then, are the P-I-E sources for Sophrosyne: